ivpavici/HFDesignPatterns/README.md

 # HFDesignPatterns

-Going through the "Head First Design Patterns" book by O'Reilly and typing up examples
+Going through the "Head First Design Patterns" book by O'Reilly and typing up examples using C# instead of Java